Brandt-moreThan4/Blog_Aggregator/README.md

 # Blog_Aggregator
-Scrape several blogs each day and send out an email if there are new posts on any of the blogs.
+Scrape several blogs each week and send out an email if there are new posts on any of the blogs.

 ## To Implement:
 * Change the db to be sotred in a google drive account that can be accessed programatically?
 Or some other option than csv